AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 ```

 Note how the `CmmLit` constructor `CmmInt Integer MachRep` contains sign information in the `Integer`, the representation of the literal itself: this conforms to the C-- specification, where integral literals contain sign information.
-For an example of a function using `CmmInt` sign information, see `cmmMachOpFold` in [compiler/cmm/CmmOpt.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmOpt.hs), where sign-operations are performed on the `Integer`.
+For an example of a function using `CmmInt` sign information, see `cmmMachOpFold` in [compiler/GHC/Cmm/Opt.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/Opt.hs), where sign-operations are performed on the `Integer`.

 The `MachRep` of a literal, such as `CmmInt Integer MachRep` or `CmmFloat Rational MachRep` may not always require the size defined by `MachRep`.
-The NCG optimiser, [compiler/nativeGen/MachCodeGen.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachCodeGen.hs), will test a literal such as `1::bits32` (in Haskell, `CmmInt (1::Integer) I32`) for whether it would fit into the bit-size of Assembler instruction literals on that particular architecture with a function defined in [compiler/nativeGen/MachRegs.lhs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachRegs.lhs), such as `fits16Bits` on the PPC.
+The NCG optimizer, [compiler/nativeGen/MachCodeGen.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachCodeGen.hs)(broken link), will test a literal such as `1::bits32` (in Haskell, `CmmInt (1::Integer) I32`) for whether it would fit into the bit-size of Assembler instruction literals on that particular architecture with a function defined in [compiler/nativeGen/MachRegs.lhs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachRegs.lhs)(broken link), such as `fits16Bits` on the PPC.
 If the Integer literal fits, the function `makeImmediate` will truncate it to the specified size if possible and store it in a NCG data type, `Imm`, specifically `Maybe Imm`.
-(These are also defined in [compiler/nativeGen/MachRegs.lhs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachRegs.lhs).)
+(These are also defined in [compiler/nativeGen/MachRegs.lhs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/MachRegs.lhs)(broken link).)

-The Haskell representation of Cmm separates unchangeable Cmm values into a separate data type, `CmmStatic`, defined in [compiler/cmm/Cmm.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/Cmm.hs):
+The Haskell representation of Cmm separates unchangeable Cmm values into a separate data type, `CmmStatic`, defined in [compiler/GHC/Cmm.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm.hs):

 ```